Types of personal information we may gather

 Controlling your information

 Each of our e-mail messages come with a simple "unsubscribe link" that permanently removes your e-mail address from our listserv.
 Please note that if you use more than one name or email address when communicating with NCPC or using the Sites, you may continue to receive communications from NCPC or webPOISONCONTROL® to any name and/or e-mail address not specified in your opt-out request.
+Likewise, if you enter multiple cases and opt out of email follow-up for one case, you may continue to receive communications regarding other cases unless you opt out of follow-up emails for each case you create.

 If you have been provided a case number, link and password to access any restricted area of a Site, such as your case record, you are responsible for all actions taken if the case number, link and password are used by you or any third party to whom you make such credentials available.
 Therefore, we recommend that you do not disclose such case number, link or password to anyone.
 If your case number, link or password has been compromised for any reason, you should contact us immediately at email@example.com.
 However, please note that this email (firstname.lastname@example.org) is not staffed continuously and is not intended for emergency consultations or poisoning questions.